Cowley College has obtained exemption or authorization for all of our online programs in all 50 states and three territories.

 Programs may have their own student codes of conduct and complaint processes as defined by the department.

 If the student (all states except MA and CA) has exhausted all possible avenues for complaints, at the institution, they may contact the Kansas Board of Regents Complaint Process.
-If the student is from Massachusetts, please contact the Massachusetts Department of Higher Education - Submit a Complaint.
 If the student is from California, please contact the Department of Consumer Affairs - Bureau for Private Postsecondary Education.